soerenmetje/docker-graylog/README.md

 ## Central Logging Server

-In this section we will set up the central logging server.
+In this section we set up the central logging server.
-Is serves an instance of Graylog, OpenSearch, and Mongo, as well as a service to map certificates into graylog.

-The webinterface of Graylog and OpenSearch-Dashboard will be available through the reverse proxy Traefik.
+It serves following services:
+- Graylog
+- OpenSearch
+- OpenSearch-Dashboard
+- Mongo
+- cert-extract - make acme certificates from Traefik available in Graylog
+- Traefik - reverse proxy

+The setup is tested using Ubuntu 22.04 - but it should work on other Linux as well.

 ### Prerequisites
 - Subdomain for Graylog
 - Subdomain for OpenSearch-Dashboard
-- Node e.g. VM
+- Server

 ### Setup

 Open ports mentioned in `docker-compose.host.yml` and `docker-compose.traefik.yml` in your firewall.
-See section [VM Security Groups](#vm-security-groups).
+For more details, have a look at the section [VM Security Groups](#vm-security-groups).
+If you are using a simple software firewall like Firewalld or UFW, keep in mind that [docker bypasses all firewall rules](https://dev.to/soerenmetje/how-to-secure-a-docker-host-using-firewalld-2joo) in default configuration.

 Create DNS Entries for subdomains for `graylog` and `opensearch-dashboard` service.